CelloCorgi/FSE2021_To_Read_or_to_Rotate/README.md

 * Reading Training: This contains a list of all lecture topics and associated CS readings.
 It also contains slide decks for each reading training session.
 Identifying links have been removed for blind review.
 * Participant Forms: This has the qualitative and quantitative assessments given during the pre and post-tests that we can share.
-* Participant Data: This contains a spreadsheet with select annonyized participant data.
-Please contact Madeline Endres (endremad@umich.edu) if interested in using the complete data from this experiment.
 * Data Analysis: Contains the scripts used to analyze our data.
 * Recruitment Information: Contains recruitment emails and pre-screening form

-* IRB information: Contains our full accepted IRB application
+## Accessing Participant Data:

+We cannot publish our participant data on GitHub.
+If interested in accessing participant data, please contact Madeline Endres at endremad@umich.edu and we can work on sharing the data with the permission of our IRB.

 ## Non Author Materials: